Bobby Bryant: Football career

 After knee injury during the pre-season with the Vikings kept him on the team's practice squad in 1967, Bryant spent his rookie season with the Des Moines Warriors from the minor Professional Football League of America (PFLA).
 A season later he began his career with the Vikings in 1968, which was also the same year that Paul Krause was traded to the team.
-Together, as members of the Purple People Eaters, they would play with each other for twelve seasons, and they would combine for 104 interceptions (with nine combined interceptions in playoff games).
+Together they would play with each other for twelve seasons, and they would combine for 104 interceptions (with nine combined interceptions in playoff games).

 Bryant was used as both a defensive back and a returner on punts and kicks for his rookie season, and he soon became known for blowing kisses to the crowd.
 He returned 19 kicks for 373 yards to go with ten punt returns for 49 yards.
 He had his first interception in his fourth game against the New Orleans Saints on October 13.
 He intercepted Billy Kilmer twice and returned one of the interceptions 51 yards for a touchdown.
 They were the only interceptions of his rookie season, for which he made no starts at the position.
 Bryant, given more playing time on the defensive part of the field, improved readily in 1969.
 Playing in ten games, he made eight interceptions, which would prove to be a career high.
 He ranked second in interceptions in the NFL next to Lem Barney (8) and Mel Renfro (10).
 It was the first of four seasons that Bryant would finish in the top ten for interceptions.
 It was also the first of four times that he led the Vikings in interceptions.